In This Series:

 On the day you and your spouse were married, you became one in the eyes of God.
 From that moment on, however, there is still a process of becoming one in your everyday lives.
 The living out of this unity doesn’t just happen; it takes time and effort.

-The most difficult thing about a marriage is that there are two people in it.
+The most difficult thing about marriage is that there are two people in it.
 If you were just trying to work through things by yourself, you could certainly do a good job of it.
 But in marriage you have to mesh your dreams, desires, attitudes, assumptions, needs and habits with those of your spouse.
 The effort to do so can cause strife.
 When you pray with your spouse, you are drawn into unity with God and, as a result, with one another.

-Prayer Promotes Emotional Intimacy
+Praying for Your Marriage Promotes Emotional Intimacy

 Just as physical intimacy reaffirms your oneness, so does praying together.
 When you pray as a couple, you are not only communicating with God, but also with each other.
 You can learn so much about one another by sharing prayer requests and listening to each other pray.

-Prayer Invites God Into Your Relationship
+Praying for Your Marriage Invites God Into Your Relationship

 For a marriage to last and be happy and fulfilling, three parties need to be involved: the husband, the wife and the Lord.